ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

  - I'd put them all in a folder
  - I'd get rid of the Basic, Dealer, Gavin prefixes to the names
  - I'd get rid of spaces & special characters in filenames
- - I'd put my adbxxx.py files in a py folder

  To fix this at this point, I'd have to write another .py to make the changes.